Provision and support accounts site-wide; delegate class management to individual teachers

 Organize your students in multiple class sections

-Use Google Apps for Education accounts to sign up and log in
+Use Google Apps for Education or Clever accounts to sign up and log in

 Personalized Student Themes